jocelyngiquel/udacity-linux-server-configuration/README.md

 ### Update application files
 As mentioned above, the git repository you cloned was not designed to run on a Ubuntu server.
 In order to run there is a couple of change to do on the code.
 1. No client_secrets.json is provided on github.
 In order to run, the user need to set up the google Oauth with http://console.developers.google.com/.
-From the credentials manager, after having set up the URL (http://18.196.194.53.xip.io, http://18.196.194.53.xip.io/login, http://18.196.194.53.xip.io/gconnect), save the client_secrets.json file under /var/www/catalog/catalog.
+From the credentials manager, after having set up the URL, save the client_secrets.json file under /var/www/catalog/catalog.
 The name and the destination path are important.
 2. Change ```project.py``` into ```__init__.py```
 3. update the absolute path for client_secrets.json in ```__init__.py```
 4. Paste the client_id from the client_secrets.json into /templates/login.html, at the place of PLACE_YOUR_GOOGLE_CLIENT_ID_HERE